Table of Contents

 Brahmi / Bacopa monnieri (often confused with its close relative Gotu kola Centella asiatica) which is also called Brahmi in Northern India), is bitter (Tikta), astringent (Kashaya) in taste (Ras), light (Laghu), unctuous (Snigdha) in qualities (Guna).
 It is pungent (Katu) after digestion (Vipak) and Cool in potency.
-Brahmi balances Vata, Pitta and Kapha Dosha.
-It works on seven Dhatu of body.
-Brahmi is especially beneficial for mind.
+Brahmi balances Vata, Pitta, and Kapha Dosha.
+It works on seven Dhatu of the body.
+Brahmi is especially beneficial for the mind.
 It is a nervine tonic, sedative, rejuvenative, anticonvulsant and anti-inflammatory.
 In Ayurveda, it is indicated in mental weakness, anxiety, skin disorders, and fever.
 It is a memory vitalizer and nervine tonic.

 - Rasa (Taste on Tongue): Bitter/Titka, Astringent/Kashaya

 - Guna (Pharmacological Action): Light/Laghu, Unctuous/Snigdha

 - Virya (Action): Cooling/Sheeta

 - Tissue/Dhatu: All Seven, Especially Plasma, Blood, Nerve

 Brahmi is adaptogenic, astringent, diuretic, sedative, potent nervine tonic, an anti-anxiety agent, and improves mental functions.
 It is used in insanity, epilepsy, bronchitis, asthma and diarrhea.
 Brahmi is chiefly used in mental disorders as a brain tonic.